PEN/Jacqueline Bograd Weld Award for Biography

 • Eligible books must be written by a single, living author.

-• Books must be works by an author about another person.
-Memoir and autobiography are ineligible, unless the work significantly focuses on the life of another person.
+• Books must be works about the life of another person.
+Memoir and autobiography are ineligible, unless the work significantly focuses on another person.

-• If you submit a book for this award, you may not submit it for any additional PEN America Literary Award, with the exception of the PEN Open Book Award.
-Please note that the PEN/Faulkner Award is not considered a PEN America Literary Award.
+• Books submitted for this award may not be submitted for any additional PEN America Literary Awards, with the exception of the PEN Open Book Award.
+Please note that the PEN/Faulkner and PEN/Hemingway Awards are not considered PEN America Literary Awards

 Submission Guidelines